 After you appear in person, the application can be sent directly to the Department of State or to an expediting company like RushMyPassport for faster processing.
 Gather the required documents here.

 Like younger kids, teenagers aged 16 and 17 must appear in person at a post office or passport office with a parent present to apply for passport renewal.
 If the teenager doesn’t have state-issued ID yet, the parents’ ID can be used instead.
 Written parental consent may be required at the passport office if it isn’t implied on the application.

 How to Renew Your Passport Quickly

-Standard processing time for a passport renewal is six weeks from the day you apply, though it can vary depending on how busy the passport office is.
+Standard processing time for a passport renewal is six weeks to eight weeks from the day you apply, though it can vary depending on how busy the passport office is.
 However, if you need to get it more quickly there are a few ways to do so:

 - Pay an additional $60 expedite fee when you submit your application.
 The State Department also recommends that you pay for overnight shipping both to and from the passport agency.
 This will cut the processing time down to about 3 weeks.